 During and following the attack, the network of ROC monitoring posts would report details of bomb detonations and local radiation levels to their UKWMO Group HQ.
 The network of Group and Sector HQ's would exchange data to create a national picture of detonations and both actual and predicted fallout patterns.
 As fallout does not respect national boundaries the UKWMO had liaison officers in other European countries to exchange data with them.

 The UK was divided into small areas of approximately 100 square miles, known as warning districts.
 Having predicted in which warning district fallout may settle the Group HQ would, using their direct line to the HANDEL control panel in the police station control point, ask for a fallout warning to be relayed to the Warning District's carrier receiver warning points.

 After the attack and when the fallout radiation levels had returned to a safe level, probably after a period of two weeks, the All Clear would be notified by UKWMO Group controls using their direct line to the HANDEL control panel.

 The UK was divided into 250 Carrier Control Points located in a major police station.
 The CCP has duplicate HANDEL handsets to receive the attack message.
 During peacetime the speaking clock could be heard on these handsets.
-A third HANDEL handset connected to the ROC Group Headquarters serving the area in which the police station is located.
+A third HANDEL handset connected to the UKWMO ROC Group Headquarters serving the area in which the police station is located.
 This would be used to receive any Fallout Warning messages and eventually the All Clear.
 As HANDEL is a two stage system, onward distribution of public warnings required human intervention at the police station to retransmit the message.
 Neither Strike Command nor the ROC had any direct way of alerting the end user at the warning point.
 To achieve more granularity, the CCP would issue fallout an all clear warnings to individual warning districts within its area.